 Marie stayed on the porch steps for a minute.
 Ms. Anglin shook her head, told Marie to call her.
 Shane honked the horn.
 Marie jumped off the steps and ran through the yard to his car and they drove on home to Bethel.

 Carrie Mullins is a fiction writer whose work has been published in Chicago Quarterly Review, Appalachian Heritage, Kudzu, and in the anthology Appalachia Now: Short Stories of Contemporary Appalachia (Bottom Dog Press, 2015).
 She is an eighth-generation resident of Rockcastle County, Kentucky.
 In 2015, she was awarded a Kentucky Foundation for Women Artist Enrichment Grant to travel to Croatia to research her next novel.
-Her debut novel, Marie, will be published by Old Cove Press in March, 2016.
+Her debut novel, Night Garden, will be published by Old Cove Press in March, 2016.